cameronglegg/stirlingdocs/docs/doc3.md

 <!-- This should talk about scrum somehow but we are not there yet-->

 ## The role of the facilitator
 Each Standup should have a designated facilitator, this person can be a product owner, an individual contributor or the president of the company.
-Who ever it may be there job is to keep the meeting pithy and on track.
-A bad standup leads to cost overruns.
+Who ever it may be, their job is to keep the meeting pithy and on track.
+A bad standup can lead to costly problems further down the road.

 :::tip